Lower insulin co-pays, list prices targeted in new bipartisan U.S. Senate bill - NewsBreak

 The price of insulin at the counter is a combination of the amount that goes to manufacturers and to pharmacy managers — which also includes coupons and rebates.
 Currently, manufacturers say they are stuck in a system where pharmacy benefit managers favor products with high list prices and deep rebate coupons that help them attract clients.
 But that system puts those who cannot access the rebates in trouble.

 For insulin the differential is extreme.
-In 2013, the average rebates for long-acting insulin were around 2 percent to 4 percent.
-But six years later, rebates were nearly 80 percent, according to an investigation by the Senate Finance Committee.
+In 2013, the average rebates for long-acting insulin were around 2% to 4%.
+But six years later, rebates were nearly 80%, according to an investigation by the Senate Finance Committee.

 The Senate proposal already has the support of some major diabetes advocacy groups, including the American Diabetes Association and Juvenile Diabetes Research Foundation.